sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ---
 title: Create a new transaction process
 slug: create-transaction-process
-updated: 2021-12-16
+updated: 2023-03-08
 category: tutorial-transaction-process
 ingress:
-  This guide describes how to create a new transaction process and how to take it into use on the FTW-daily template.
+  This guide describes how to create a new transaction process and how to take it into use in the Sharetribe Web Template.
 published: true
 ---

+In this tutorial, we'll create a new transaction process for the CottageDays marketplace.
+It will be a booking process where we will add a new transition for the customer to cancel their booking request before the provider accepts it.
+We will also update the client app to use the new process, and to allow the customer to cancel the request.

 ## Create a transaction process

-In this tutorial, we'll create a new transaction process for the CottageDays marketplace.
-It will be a daily booking process in contrast to the default nightly process.
-We make this for demonstration purpose since it might not be a smart move for an actual cottage-rental marketplace.

-In addition, we also add a new decline transition for the operator and update the client app so that it uses the new process.
+First, we will use the default booking process to create a similar but separate transaction process.
+This will allow us to make changes to the transaction behavior.

 ### Clone Flex example processes repository

-Writing _process.edn_ file and email templates from scratch is a bit tedious task.
-We'll make our life a bit easier by cloning Flex example processes repository:
+Writing a _process.edn_ file and the email templates from scratch is a fairly tedious task.
+We'll make our life a bit easier by cloning the Flex example processes repository :

 ```shell
 git clone https://github.com/sharetribe/flex-example-processes.git